-Very similar biological communities were recorded in the Waingongoro River between the upstream site and the two sites downstream of the Mangawhero Stream confluence under very low, late summer flow conditions.
-Minimal significant differences in individual taxon abundances occurred in this reach of the main river and SQMCIs scores showed atypical downstream increases.
-Improvements in MCI scores, compared with historical data, at the two sites downstream of the Mangawhero Stream confluence were coincident with physicochemical water quality improvement and consistent with scores recorded since diversion of the Eltham WWTP discharge out of the catchment.
+Relatively similar biological communities were recorded in the Waingongoro River between the upstream site and the two sites downstream of the Mangawhero Stream confluence under very low, late summer flow conditions.
+Minimal significant differences in individual taxon abundances occurred in this reach of the main river and SQMCI_s scores showed atypical downstream increases.
+Improvements in MCI scores, compared with historical data, at the two sites downstream of the Mangawhero Stream confluence, more particularly at the site immediately downstream, were coincident with physicochemical water quality improvement and consistent with scores recorded since diversion of the Eltham WWTP discharge out of the catchment.